 The Nutrition: When it comes to antioxidants, organic crops, especially fruit, were found to be 18-69% higher in antioxidants than non-organic crops.
 This may be because without access to synthetic nitrogen-based chemicals organic crops are more likely to produce phytonutrients to protect against pests and support plant health.
 These nutritionally-desirable, health-supportive chemical compounds have been shown to prevent disease3 and help your body function optimally.

 This study proves to consumers why it is important to buy organic produce, but points to the need for more human studies in order to satisfy the scientific community and support additional health claims.
-However, the big take-away is that the authors confidently conclude that the additional antioxidants consumed by switching to organically-grown crops is the equivalent of eating 1-2 more portions of fruit and vegetables per day, which further justifies the investment.
+However, the big takeaway is that the authors confidently conclude that the additional antioxidants consumed by switching to organically-grown crops are the equivalent of eating 1-2 more portions of fruit and vegetables per day, which further justifies the investment.

 For recommendations on which crops have the highest concentration of chemical residue, check out the Environmental Working Group’s Dirty Dozen list.

 To learn more about why organic food is especially important for children, click here.